andrew/ultimate-awesome/README.md

 - [awesome-ai](https://github.com/MRCIEU/awesome-ai) - Awesome list for all things AI, ML and deep learning.
 - [awesome-cloudstack](https://github.com/ngine-io/awesome-cloudstack) - A curated list of bookmarks, packages, tutorials, videos and other cool resources from the CloudStack ecosystem.
 - [awesome-canadian-robotics](https://github.com/norlab-ulaval/awesome-canadian-robotics) - A curated list of Canadian robotics open-source software, companies and researchers.
+- [awesome-sustainable-finance](https://github.com/open-risk/awesome-sustainable-finance) - A curated list of sustainable finance resources (software, data and more).
 - [awesome-services-4-iranian-developers](https://github.com/professormahi/awesome-services-4-iranian-developers) - List of Saas, PaaS, and IaaS Services which is available for Iranian Developers and Startups.
 - [awesome-domain-adaptation-NLP](https://github.com/shizhediao/awesome-domain-adaptation-NLP) - Domain adaptation in NLP.
 - [awesome-ai-papers](https://github.com/songqiang321/awesome-ai-papers) - This repository is used to collect papers and code in the field of AI.